mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-through-Ruby.md

 ||**loops**
 while / until | while | loops while condition is true
 ||**iteration**
-for | for | iterate over each element, more used in JS .each | .forEach | iterate over each element .each.with_index | .forEach | same, but also get the index .map | .map | iterate over each element, changes the output
+for | for / for..in | iterate over each element, more used in JS .each | .forEach | iterate over each element .each.with_index | .forEach | same, but also get the index .map | .map | iterate over each element, changes the output